pypsa-meets-earth/pypsa-earth/doc/tutorial_sector.rst

 ##########################################

 .. note::

     If you have not yet installed PyPSA-Earth, please refer to the :ref:`installation` section.

 In this tutorial, we will show you how to run the sector-coupled model.
 The sector-coupled model is a model that considers the energy system as a whole, including the electricity, heat, transport, and industry sectors.
-The model is based on the PyPSA-Eur model, which is a model of the European energy system.
+The model has been insipred and partially based on the PyPSA-Eur model, which is a model of the European energy system.
 The sector-coupled model is a global model that can be used to model any region of the Earth.
 This section explains how to run and analyze the tutorial model.

-The sector-coupling code can be run as an overnight / greenfield scenario or myopic scenario.
+The sector-coupling code can be run as an overnight/greenfield scenario or myopic scenario.
 The overnight scenario is a long-term scenario that runs for a year, while the myopic scenario is a short-term scenario that runs for a day.